By Jayaram V

 people still argue that Buddhism was an offshoot of Hinduism and

 the Buddha was a part of the Hindu pantheon, a view which is not

-gained popularity in India because it released the people from the
+Buddhism gained popularity in India because it released the people

-created hope and aspiration for those who had otherwise no hope of
+of the Buddha created hope and aspiration for those who had otherwise

-Siva and the Buddha could hardly stand each other in the earlier times.
+the Buddha could hardly stand each other in the earlier times.
+There

-ruler from Bengal and contemporary of Harshavardhana vandalized
+a ruler from Bengal and contemporary of Harshavardhana vandalized

-Buddhist monuments and burnt the pipal tree under which the Buddha got enlightenment.
+Buddhist monuments and burnt the Pipal tree under which the Buddha

 Despite the fundamental differences between both the religions,

 Hinduism and Buddhism influenced each other in many ways.
 The Buddhist